A Local's Guide to St. Augustine

 Flagler - Also known as the Ponce de Leon Hotel.
 It's currently home to Flagler College.
 The old hotel is a prominent part of the St. Augustine skyline.

 The Mission - Mission Nombre de Dios and the Shrine of Our Lady of La Leche, noticeable for the Great Cross that towers over the grounds.

-Uptown - North of West Castillo Drive, characterized by boutiques, antique stores, and small restaurants.
+Uptown - From just north of West Castillo Drive to A1A heading for Vilano.
+This region is characterized by boutiques, antique stores, and small restaurants.